elolab/glaDIAtor-nf/README.md

 results can be found in the `--outdir` folder.
 (See the section `Analysis Results`) Here `-c config/docker.config` specifies to use docker with the images from the remote registry, see the section `Container Backends` for more info.

+If the dataset has Biognosys irt-peptides, pass `--use_irt=true` to the nextflow invocation.

 *Note*: When using asterisk or question marks in file parameters (such as `--fastafiles` and `--diafiles`), the quotes are needed like shown in the example.

 ## Doing DDA-assisted analysis